 Eprinex application directions

-Eprinex is available at most farm/feed stores and carries a MSRP around $50.
-The only con with Eprinex is a manditory egg withdrawal.
-I have a large flock, so I will apply Eprinex to one breed at a time, reducing the effects of the egg withdrawal.
+Eprinex is available at most farm/feed stores and carries an MSRP of around $50.
+The only con with Eprinex is a mandatory egg withdrawal.
+I have a large flock, so I will apply Eprinex to one breed at a time, reducing the effects of egg withdrawal.
 I have used Eprinex for many years with great success.

 As with Elector PSP, when treating your flock for mites you will also need to treat the coops.
 When using Eprinex, I will mix a solution of Permethrin 10 livestock spray and spray my coops and nesting boxes.
 This combined with Eprinex will bring the mite/lice situation to an abrupt halt.

 During the winter months, I will supply my flocks with a sandbox containing a mixture of sand and peat moss.
 My girls will readily use this for dustbathing while the ground is snow-covered or wet.
 This allows them to maintain their natural behaviors that aid in mite and lice prevention.